Vyral/greg-harrelson-recruiting/_posts/2020-05-04-how-to-thrive-amidst-uncertainty.md

 {% include youtube.html %}

-<center><em>If you're working from home, your family can keep you accountable.</em></center>

-<br>While we know that things are beginning to "open up" more in our market, it's likely that you may still be working from home.

-In the age of this pandemic, the reality is that we may end up working more from home than we originally planned; this can present you with a number of distractions.
-Agents will need to have enough business maturity to be able to keep working and sustain themselves.

-That’s why if you’re an agent who has a family and is working from home, you should consider a family buy-in plan where your family becomes your accountability partner and support system.

-**To learn more, watch the video above or else use the timestamps below to navigate the discussion at your leisure:**

-1:35 - How those who aren’t used to working from home can adjust<br>2:31 - Communicating with your kids about your situation<br>4:04 - Simple ways to get your kids involved<br>5:15 - Don’t spread fear, but be honest<br>6:50 - Share your routine to maintain accountability<br>8:06 - Communicating with your spouse<br>9:02 - Virtual listing presentations<br>10:48 - What happens without family buy-in?<br>12:40 - Leaders need to take the offensive in this market

-Hopefully, these tips help make a difference in the productivity of your real estate business.
-If you have any questions, don’t hesitate to reach out to us.
-We’d love to hear from you.
+<center><em>It&rsquo;s easy to find excuses to abandon our routines, but here&rsquo;s why we need to focus on them now more than ever.</em></center>

+<br>We’re well into this global pandemic, and though with each passing day we inch toward a firmer grasp of our new normal, so many questions still loom—especially when it comes to sustaining a business.
+Today we’re sharing more thoughts on how to not only weather this storm, but also how to set your business in such a way that you’ll thrive on the other side of it.

+**Cited below for your convenience are timestamps that will direct you to various points in the video.
+Feel free to watch it in its entirety or use these timestamps to browse specific points at your leisure:**

+1:12 - Torch your ‘Business Plan A’ and create a brand-new one<br>2:48 - Be realistic with your finances; address elements that have been giving you little to no return<br>4:50 - Going on the offensive—not the defensive—with your business’ vision<br>6:33 - Preserving a healthy routine (or viewing this time as an opportunity to create one)<br>9:34 - Now is the time to level-up on your skills (consumers’ expectations will only increase)<br>12:33 - What outbound calls you need to be making and what tone you should have<br>15:50 - Be the voice of calm for your active clients and communicate consistently<br>17:30 - Be visible; set a goal for the number of market updates you will release<br>19:12 - Not losing sight of accountability

+If you have any questions about what was discussed in this message, or if you’re interested in buying or selling a home soon but aren’t sure how to proceed in these times, reach out to us.
+We’re always here to help, and we look forward to hearing from you.